Updated: Tuesday 14th September 2021

 * The reason for this classification is that projects are longer in duration and require input from external parties (such as clients) and are therefore more subject to interruption in the event of isolation activities etc. Currently our risk for projects is restricted to project timelines, rather than project outcome, we recommend clients factor an additional 10% duration in project timescales.

-Taking into consideration the updated guidance from the UK government, we are instigating a number of initiatives:
+Taking into consideration the updated guidance from the UK government, we are continuing/adopting a number of initiatives:

-- All non-critical face-to-face meetings are to be rescheduled or replaced with remote meetings; all consultancy-orientated locations have provisioned audio/visual devices for this purpose.
+- All non-critical face-to-face meetings continue to be held as remote meetings; all consultancy-orientated locations have provisioned audio/visual devices for this purpose.

-- We are reviewing team training and knowledge to ensure there are no ‘knowledge silos’ that may restrict our ability to respond to clients should one or more team members be significantly impacted.
+- We continue to review team training and knowledge to ensure there are no ‘knowledge silos’ that may restrict our ability to respond to clients, should one or more team members be significantly impacted (by COVID or another issue).

 - In instances where clients request site visits, we will make a risk assessment based upon the specifics of the request and the nature of the requirement.

-The above initiatives will remain in place until the UK government issues a significant change in policy and will be reviewed no later than 30th April.
+The above initiatives will remain in place until the UK government issues a significant change in policy and will be reviewed as government guidance evolves.
+We feel this is particularly important as the seasonal flu period approaches.

-As a business partner, we are here to support client needs during this difficult period.
+As a business partner, we are here to support clients as they plan ongoing action plans and/or return to the office or hybrid working models.
 Please feel free to reach out if you require any assistance.

 Published: Thursday, 12th March 2020